-You will want to be sure to check out the pride and joy of the aquarium: the gigantic 400,000-gallon Gulf of Mexico exhibit!
-Your kids will be at a loss for words while obsessing over the sharks, sting rays, and sea turtles swimming around the 17-foot deep tank!
+You will want to be sure to check out the pride and joy of the aquarium, the gigantic 400,000-gallon Gulf of Mexico exhibit!
+Your kids will be at a loss for words while obsessing over the animals swimming around the 17-foot deep tank which include:

 If your kids just will not sit still on your trip, take them to get a glimpse of some other creatures that like to zip around constantly.
 The Audubon Butterfly Garden and Insectarium will have your children feeling right at home, and adults will definitely not complain about getting to watch the thousands of beautiful butterflies flutter around in the Asian garden.

-If you are at a loss for what children can do in New Orleans, this place might be your saving grace with its Underground exhibit, where visitors get to experience the illusion of “shrinking” to the size of a bug.
+If you are at a loss for what to do in New Orleans with toddlers in tow, this place might be your saving grace with its Underground exhibit, where visitors get to experience the illusion of “shrinking” to the size of a bug.
 Be sure to also attend “Field Camp” where your kids can meet live insects and talk to an insect expert until their hearts are content!

-If your children love a wild ride, then check out one of the many bayou and swamp tours in New Orleans!
+If your children love a wild ride, then check out one of the many bayou and swamp tours New Orleans has to offer!
 It would be a crime to come to the area and not go on an adventurous outing through the wet marshland the region is known for.

 It can be hard with school schedules and the needed routines of your little ones to make sure you get to the Big Easy for its annual Mardi Gras celebration.
 Do not be upset if you are not able to make it this year, because you can still give your family the colorful experience of Mardi Gras at Mardi Gras World!